 Abortion and the Narrow Way That Leads to Life

 The first thing to see in this text is the staggering truth that God — the Creator of the universe, who holds this world in being and governs all that happens — this God is the Father of all who receive Jesus and believe in him, and, as our Father, he is more inclined to help us when we call than the best father this world has ever produced.
-Look at verses 9–11:
+Look at Matthew 7:9–11:

 Or which one of you, if his son asks him for bread, will give him a stone?
 Or if he asks for a fish, will give him a serpent?
 If you then, who are evil, know how to give good gifts to your children, how much more [much more!] will your Father who is in heaven give good things to those who ask him!

-God almighty, maker of heaven and earth, is much more inclined to help us when we call than the best of fathers is in the best of families in all of history.
+God Almighty, Maker of heaven and earth, is much more inclined to help us when we call than the best of fathers is in the best of families in all of history.
 That’s the first thing to see.

 Much Better Than the Best Earthly Father

 And the reason I said he is the Father of all who receive Jesus and believe in him is because that’s what John 1:12 says: “But to all who did receive him, who believed in his name, he gave the right to become children of God.”
 God is not the Father of everyone.
 He is the father of those who receive his Son and believe on him as the divine Savior, Lord, and supreme Treasure that he is.

 Apart from Jesus, the abortionist, the mom, the baby, the protester, the right wing, the left wing, the pro-lifer, the pro-choicer are all by nature children of wrath, not children of God.
 I use that phrase because the Bible uses it.
 Ephesians 2:3: “We all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.”

 A God Rich in Mercy